VoxaAI/voxa/docs/voxa-app.rst

       return { tell: 'GoodbyeResponse', to: 'die' };
     });

-  If the state machine goes to the `ProcessUserRequest`, the code that will run always will be the first one, so the user will always hear the `ThankYouResponse`.
+  If the state machine goes to the `ProcessUserRequest`, the code running will always be the first one, so the user will always hear the `ThankYouResponse`.

-  The only scenario where this is overrided is when you have more than one for the same state, and one of them has one or more intents defined.
-If the user triggers the intent that's inside the list of intents of one controller Voxa will give it priority.
+  The only scenario where this is overwritten is when you have more than one handler for the same state, and one of them has one or more intents defined.
+If the user triggers the intent that's inside the list of one-controller intents, Voxa will give it priority.
 For example, take this code:

   .. code-block:: javascript